JonU238/BalloonHunter/README.md

 ## Instalation
 TLDR: clone the repo and run the installer, then when your confused come back here and read the full instructions

 Sonde alert can either email or text you notification.
-If you want to use text you need a twilio account, a free trial/ free teir acount will work.
-I suggest everyone just use email and have the notification turned on on there phone.
+To use it simply run the sondeAlert.py script on a server and have it restart the script at 10 utc every day.(this will be phased out so its always running soon)

 Program settings:
 - Distance